 Faith and Reason

-It is important at this point to properly juxtapose faith and reason.
+It is crucial at this point to properly juxtapose faith and reason.
 In our modern perspective, reason means something that is based in scientific facts alone or empirical knowledge.
 It has nothing to do with the realm of the spiritual.
-Faith, according to modern thought, is pure belief that is not necessarily grounded in any scientific fact and may even at times be opposed to science.
-In today’s secular world, faith tends to be viewed as irrational.
+Modern thought recasts faith as a pure belief independent of scientific fact and potentially even at odds with it.
+In our secular world, faith leans towards being seen as irrational.

 In post 6, I explained how Socrates separated reason from superstition yet grounded reason in spiritual or divine principles.
 Socrates saw no dichotomy between reason and the spiritual.
-In fact, he taught that a spiritual foundation was necessary for sound reasoning.
-This was the belief in the West up until the Enlightenment when the two were separated and put in opposition to one another.
+He taught that a spiritual foundation was necessary for sound reasoning.
+Until the Enlightenment, the West believed these two things were intertwined.
+Then, the Enlightenment split them apart, even pitting them against each other.

-I will try to explain over the next few posts how Abraham’s faith was not whimsical, but was indeed grounded in fact.
+Over the next few posts, I will explain how Abraham ‘s faith was not whimsical but grounded in fact.
 It was rational.
-The kind of fact and the type of reality he based his faith upon was a spiritual reality, the type over which science has no jurisdiction.
-To use an analogy, a metal detector is great for finding buried coins, but it is useless for detecting radon gas in the basement.
+The kind of fact and the type of reality Abraham based his faith upon was a spiritual reality over which science has no jurisdiction.
+To use an analogy, a metal detector is excellent for finding buried coins, but it is useless for detecting radon gas in the basement.
 Likewise, science is a great tool, but only for understanding the physical world.
-It is not meant to go beyond that into the realm of what is called metaphysics.
+This discussion avoids venturing into the realm of metaphysics.

 The Ignorance of Fideism and Scientism

 Today, we live in a world dominated by scientism.
-Scientism is defined as “the excessive belief in the power of scientific knowledge and techniques.”
+Scientism is “the excessive belief in the power of scientific knowledge and techniques.”
 In other words, we think that science can explain everything and has the answers to all of our problems.
 We view science as the highest and final authority that trumps all others.
-Even religious faith is explained via scientific principles.
+Science attempts to explain even religious faith.

 And that brings us back to Abraham, for God revealed Himself to Abraham.
 The Bible said that he “appeared” to Abraham.
-This is a very important word that I will expand upon in the next post.
+This is a significant word that I will expand upon in the next post.

-Although the Jewish people of the Old Testament were intelligent, they were never philosophically inclined.
-They did not develop reasoning skills to the level that the Greeks did.
-But they were entrusted with divine revelation, the “oracles of God” as St. Paul says in the New Testament – a privilege that no other nation had.
+While intelligent, the Jewish people of the Old Testament did not prioritize philosophical inquiry.
+Their reasoning skills didn’t reach the heights achieved by the Greeks.
+However, they received a unique privilege – divine revelation, the “oracles of God” as described by St. Paul in the New Testament.
+This set them apart from all other nations.
 These two separate streams, faith and reason, would eventually converge two millennia after Abraham in the Christian Church.

 Trapped in the Matrix

 The 1999 move The Matrix gives us a more contemporary version of Plato’s cave.
 At one point the protagonist, Morpheus, is giving a choice to take a red pill or a blue pill.
-If he took the blue pill, he would remain in what he perceived was reality, but in fact was an artificially constructed universe.
-If he took the red pill, he would see the truth about the Matrix.
-This is where we get the term “red- pilled” from, meaning to see reality as it is, and not as it has been falsely presented to us.
+He could choose the blue pill and stay in his perceived, but fabricated, reality.
+Alternatively, the red pill would reveal the truth about the Matrix.
+This originates from the term “red-pilled,” which describes someone who sees reality for what it is, not the illusion presented to them.

-In Ur, Abraham lived in a matrix of sorts.
-Before he encountered God, he lived in a construct of paganism that veiled rather than revealed reality.
+However, in Ur, Abraham lived in a matrix of sorts.
+Before encountering God, he lived in a construct of paganism that veiled rather than revealed reality.
 His “red pill” moment was when God revealed himself to Abraham, and he saw reality for what it was.
-The matrix that we live in today continue to grow darker and more threatening.
-Those who even ask about an alternative reality are considered public enemy number one.
-The Gospel of Jesus Christ is the only red pill that open our eyes to the true reality.
+The matrix that we live in today continues to grow darker and more threatening.
+Those asking about an alternative reality are considered public enemy number one.
+The Gospel of Jesus Christ is the only red pill that open our eyes to the actual reality.
 Suddenly, we see a spiritual world behind and undergirding the physical.
 Those who refuse such a gift are doomed to live out their existence in a nihilistic universe that offers no hope.
-But what we learn from Plato’s cave is that most people would rather remain in the bondage that they know, rather than embrace the truth that they don’t know.
+But we learn from Plato’s cave that most people would rather remain in the bondage that they know, rather than embrace the truth that they don’t know.

 The Sacred and the Secular

-There is a distinction between the secular and sacred on one hand, but on the other they are meant to be joined together.
-As Thomas Aquinas stated, “grace perfects nature” or “grace completes nature.”
+While the secular and sacred may be distinct, they are meant to be united.
+Thomas Aquinas stated that “grace perfects nature” or “grace completes nature.”
 This is a way of saying that spiritual realities infuse the natural world.
-God’s glory and majesty are expressed through the physical creation.
-The ultimate example of this is the Incarnation, where the Son of God, the transcendent Logos, inhabited his own creation in a human body.
-By removing this aspect of reality, we are left with a physical creation that is a husk of what it was meant to be.
+Moreover, God’s glory and majesty are expressed through the physical creation.
+The ultimate example is the Incarnation, where the Son of God, the transcendent Logos, inhabited his creation in a human body.
+We remove a crucial aspect of reality, leaving only a hollow physical creation – a mere husk of its intended purpose.
 It is like Dr. Frankenstein’s monster, a body with no soul.

 Without God, the natural order becomes a frightening place.
 It is like the little child in bed looking at all of the forms and shadows in his darkened room.
 Because of his active imagination, ordinary objects morph into monsters and demons.
 When his parents come into the room to comfort him, they simply turn on the light and all of the monsters vanish as the turn back common objects again.

 The world Abraham lived in was equally frightening.
-If certain gods were not placated, then the crops would fail and people would starve.
-If the god of travel was angry at you, then you would be overcome by robbers.
-Abraham, like the rest, was subjected to nature that was hostile and capricious.
+The people would starve and crops would fail if certain gods were not appeased.
+If the god of travel was angry, robbers would overcome you.
+Like the rest, Abraham was subjected to hostile and capricious nature.
 But that was only until he encountered the transcendent God who, like a loving parent, shone the light of his glory onto the world as he endowed Abraham with eyes of faith.
 Suddenly, the frightening objects of the world are seen in their true light as objects intended to serve man and glorify God.

-That is why in his Epistle to the Romans, St. Paul states that Abraham would inherit the world.
+In his Epistle to the Romans, St. Paul states that Abraham would inherit the world.
 It was too small of a thing for him to inherit the land of Canaan in the Middle East.
-Rather, he and his descendants of the Promise, the Christian Church, will indeed inherit the earth someday.
-Abraham discovered that the earth, rather than being a potential threat to his existence, would eventually become a gift to him and his descendants.
-And it all started when God called him to venture forth from Ur, in order to lead the world out of darkness of superstition into His marvelous light of truth.
+Instead, he and his descendants of the Promise, the Christian Church, will indeed inherit the earth someday.
+Abraham discovered that the planet would eventually become a gift to him and his descendants rather than being a potential threat to his existence.
+And it all started when God called him to venture forth from Ur, to lead the world out of darkness of superstition into His marvellous light of truth.

 Pope John Paul II stated: